AvaProtocol/EigenLayer-AVS/docs/protocol.md

   expired at ${expired_at)}`

 The response will have the key which can set on the metadata of subsequent request.
-The token will be expired at the `expired_at` epoch.
+The token will expire at the `expired_at` epoch.

 Please check `examples/signature.js` for reference code on how to generate this signature.